SecUSo/privacy-friendly-reckoning-skills/README.md

-# Privacy Friendly Math Trainer
+﻿# Privacy Friendly Reckoning Skills

-Privacy Friendly Math Trainer is a game for practicing basic arithmetic exercises and belongs to the group of Privacy Friendly Apps developed by Technische Universität Darmstadt, Germany.
+Privacy Friendly Reckoning Skills is a game for practicing basic arithmetic exercises and belongs to the group of Privacy Friendly Apps developed by Technische Universität Darmstadt, Germany.

 It doesn't use any tracking mechanisms or advertisement.
 The app requires no permissions.